 Can I take a gap year during university?

-Rather than having a full year off, you could possibly take a 'mini gap year' and use the summer holidays to travel, volunteer or work abroad.
-You then won't miss any of your course, but will have the same opportunity to acquire skills that complement your degree.
+You could consider a 'mini gap year' during the summer holidays which will allow you to travel, volunteer, or work abroad - all while staying on track with your course.
 It may also show employers that you've developed time management skills, organising your trip alongside a full-time degree.

 Should I take a year out after university?

-If you plan to enter an employer graduate scheme, you'll need to consider the timing of your applications, the recruitment process and potential start date.
+If you plan to apply for a graduate scheme, timing is crucial.
+You should plan your gap year while considering the recruitment process and your potential start date.

 Find out more